gabriel403/g403.co/_posts/2020-03-30-android-viewpager2.md

   - databinding
 ---

 I've only been learning Android for the last 6 months or so, in my spare time, so this is 1st in a series of quick blog posts on implementing some features in an Android app.
-These will be fairly basic for most experienced people, but help me and maybe anyone new with getting to grips with these things.
+These will be fairly basic for most experienced people, but helped me and maybe help other new devs with getting to grips with these things.

 [You can find the code in a GitHub repo](https://github.com/gabriel403/ViewPager2Demo)